open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 - Set environment variables needed in the rest of this guide.
 - Verify your edge node's access to the WIoTP cloud services.

 After completing those steps in the [Quick Start Guide](Edge-Quick-Start-Guide.md) , continue here.
-Get access to the examples repo:
+Install some basic development tools and clone the examples repo:
 ```bash
 apt install -y git make
 cd ~